J-Sanderson/100-days-of-code/log-round2.md

 After a break and some reading it seems all I needed to do was passthe "next" function as a parameter into the endpoint, which helped solve the problem even if I'm not actually using it.
 Don't know why that happens but I keep saying, this is new ground.

 So now the save/check if existing username stuff works fine, but I still don't see a response, either for res.send or res.json.

+Decided to give it a break and did some sort exercises for FCC instead.
+Managed to complete bubble and selection sort, got partway through insertion sort.

 **Thoughts:** Feels like I'm finding a lot of things that could be the problem and nothing that actually is.